 Alaskan Uplift and Onset of Northern Hemisphere Glaciation

 The topography of southern Alaska has been shown to have likely experienced rapid exhumation during the early Pliocene stating ~5-6 Ma.
-During the summers of 2013 and 2014 I collected samples from outcrops of all of the dated tephra known the interior of Alaska.
+During the summers of 2013 and 2014 I collected samples from outcrops of tephra known in the interior of Alaska.

-Tephra provide feldspars that weather into authigenic minerals quickly after time of deposition and rapidly sample the meteoric water of its age during the weathering process incorporating a small of the ancient atmosphere into its mineral structure
+Tephra provide feldspars that weather into authigenic minerals quickly after time of deposition and "sample" the meteoric water of its age during the weathering process incorporating the isotopic signal of the ancient atmosphere into its mineral structure